Does it Snow in San Diego?

 The city of San Diego has only experienced snow 5 times in the last 125 years though, the last time on February 14, 2008.
 A perfect gift for Valentine’s Day!

 So, check the weather forecast, bundle up with warm coats, hats, mittens, and wraps, and head off to some places where you and your family and friends can enjoy a true taste of winter wonderland.

 Where to See Snow in Southern California

 We’ve calculated the distance from downtown San Diego to help you plan your fun outdoor excursions to these San Diego snow destinations…and a few just a bit further out.

 At over 6,000 feet elevation, this lofty hamlet in the Cleveland National Forest is one of the best places to experience snow in San Diego as it happens to register the most snowfall in the entire county.
 Here you’ll find a general store, local restaurants, rustic cabins, a campground, and even a lodge in town.

 Sunrise Highway (County Route S1) and the Laguna Mountain Recreation Area are popular with local families, featuring numerous pull-offs just off the road.
 Trails make for great snowshoeing here, though these should be rented from a local sporting goods store like REI before you embark.

 You’ll need a $5 adventure permit which can be purchased at the Laguna Mountain Lodge.

-Cayamaca Rancho State Park (1 Hour)
+Cuyamaca Rancho State Park (1 Hour)

-A great place for a day trip, Cayamaca Rancho State Park is an ideal place for snow play.
+A great place for a day trip, Cuyamaca Rancho State Park is an ideal place for snow play.
 Visitors can park in turnouts along the highway, or better yet, enter the park itself by purchasing a day pass at the park entrance.